goldspecdigital/oooas/README.md

 */
 ```

-Also, you can unset extensions from object by avoiding value parameter:
+You can also unset specification extensions by invoking the `x()` method and
+only providing the key:

 ```php
 $schema = $schema->x('foo');